sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

    <validation step="acd984e3-6678-4326-9460-21caeb9889c7" />

- ## Review
+### Review

-  In this lab, you enabled pull request validation using a build definition and configured CI pipeline as code with YAML in Azure DevOps.
+In this lab, you learned how to define and manage build pipelines in Azure DevOps using YAML.
+You configured branch policies for build validation in pull requests, worked with feature branches, and set up a CI pipeline as code.
+The lab included importing YAML build definitions, enabling continuous integration, and testing the pipeline to automate and validate code changes efficiently.

+In this lab, you have accomplished the following:

+- Exercise 1: Included build validation as part of a Pull Request
+- Exercise 2: Configured CI Pipeline as Code with YAML

-### Click Next to proceed with the next lab.
+### You have successfully completed the lab.
+Click on **Next >>** to procced with next lab.